 - Are there prizes?

 Everyone will receive a medal at the finish line for all their hard work to support youth with mental health issues.
-First place finishers in each age category will receive an additional prize.

 - Is there any medical back up?

 Yes.
 We take everyone's health very seriously and we will have a number of medical professionals and paramedics on duty.

 - Is the route accessible to wheelchair users?

 The 5k + 10k routes are accessible to wheelchair users, and we encourage everyone to come out and participate or cheer on the participants in this race.

 - Is there a registration fee to participate?

 There is no registration fee to participate in RBC Race for the Kids Toronto.
 We ask that all participants meet the following fundraising minimums: $100 for adult participants aged 18 and above and $40 for youth aged 11-17.
 There is no fundraising minimum for children 10 and under, but we do encourage child participants to fundraise and suggest $20 as a goal.

 Of course, we'll be so happy if you surpass these suggested minimums!
 The more raised, the more youth can find the mental health support they need.

 New for 2019: please meet your respective fundraising minimum in order to pick-up your race kit and to help us on our way to supporting even more youth struggling with mental illness and addiction